MCDELTAT/MK4_Accelerometer/README.md

 ## Future Work
 Here's a roadmap of a few simple tasks that I'd like to accomplish with this project.

+- [x] Design mounts for the Toolhead and Bed that work with both custom and off the shelf boards.
+- [x] Test other chips like the LIS3DH for compatibility.
+- [ ] Run print tests and document outcomes (IN PROGRESS)
-- [ ] Design our own custom PCB with a compatible Molex Clik-MATE connector (IN PROGRESS)
+- [ ] Design our own custom PCB with a compatible Molex Clik-MATE connector (IN PROGRESS-Design Complete, Validation Underway)
     * This will allow users to install an accelerometer quickly and without all the tools needed to solder.

-- [ ] Design mounts for the Toolhead and Bed that work with both custom and off the shelf boards (IN PROGRESS).
-- [ ] Test other chips like the LIS3DH for compatibility (IN PROGRESS).
-- [ ] Run print tests and document outcomes.
+## Compatability
+* At the moment, only MCDELTAT has confirmed the accelerometer as working on firmware versions 5.2.1 and 6.0.0.
+Their printer uses the 2021 0.2.7 xBuddy board.
+Two other community members have tried on printers that use the 0.3.7 board and are not seeing similar signals on their ports.
+I'm working with them and hoping Prusa will release the older schematics so I can compare.

 ## ⚠️ HALT - Warranty Check
 Q: Does this void my warranty?